 Waking up earlier gives you a no-distractions opportunity to exercise, meditate, read, write, eat a healthy breakfast, clean up around the home, get kids ready for school, and basically get a head start on your day.

-If that's not convincing enough, do the math — one hour everyday day is the equivalent of 15 days a year.
+If that's not convincing enough, do the math: one hour every day is the equivalent of 15 days a year.
 That's a little more than two whole weeks of "extra" time!

 02. Drink water